 My friends and I, together with other investors around the world, were surprised to see such panic and sell-off.
 A fall is generally expected, given the lingering uncertainty in the US economy partly brought about by the eleventh-hour sealing of the deal regarding the US debt ceiling crisis.
-But a 4%+ one-day decline is unprecedented, considering there were no other major financial news spreading in the market.
+But a steep 4%+ decline in the US is unprecedented, considering there were no other major financial news spreading in the market.

 Apparently, we were wrong.
-It looked like several investors already got the leak that credit rating agency Standard & Poor’s (S&P) would downgrade on August 5 the United States’ credit rating.
+It looked like several investors already got the leak that credit rating agency Standard & Poor’s (S&P) was about to downgrade the United States’ credit rating.

 Indeed, one day after the bloodbath on August 4, S&P announced it is cutting the long-term US credit rating by one notch — from the prized AAA rating the US has enjoyed since 1917 to a “still-good” AA+ level.
 In addition, S&P gave the US a “negative” outlook which means another downgrade might be possible within 1-2 years.
 (See What the Credit Ratings mean)

 Although the AA+ rating means the US is still within investment grade, the credit rating downgrade — the very first for the United States — could cause further anxiety in financial markets still reeling from the effects of a continuing recession, rising unemployment, and declining home prices.

 With its AA+ rating, the US has been booted from the top-tier AAA club with only fifteen countries, including Australia, France, Germany, Singapore and the United Kingdom, enjoying such prestige.